tustin2121/James_Somerton_Transcripts/_videos/S-_NcmyntN0.md

 But, when it comes to the LGBTs, Instead, Disney has been… trying to play the field.
 With little snibbits<sup class="add">[sic: snippets]</sup> of queer representation here and there, but with the plausible deniability to insist that they haven’t actually put gays in their movies.
 But at the same time, not saying that they’re *not* putting gays in their movies.

 So it goes, that people who follow movie media news are a little bit more socially-minded then the average Joanne and Cletus.
 So Disney promotes a film <span class="del">with</span><span class="add">and</span> their first gay character, knowing that it will <span class="add">really</span> only be picked up by mostly very online audiences.
-And then upon release, there’s so little gay there that parent groups won’t boycot<span class="add">[sic: boycott]</span> it because they don’t notice it.
+And then upon release, there’s so little gay there that parent groups won’t boycot<sup class="add">[sic: boycott]</sup> it because they don’t notice it.

 </james>
 <from></from>